 Knowing how far back the IRS can audit your taxes is essential for peace of mind and financial planning.
 The IRS generally has three years from the date you filed your return to conduct an audit.
-However, this period can be extended under certain circumstances, such as substantial errors or suspected fraud.
+Even so, this period can be extended under certain circumstances, such as substantial errors or suspected fraud.
 This article provides a comprehensive overview of the IRS audit timeline, explaining the standard three-year rule and the exceptions that can extend the audit window.
 By understanding these rules, you can better manage your tax records and be prepared for any potential IRS inquiries.

 Main Subheading